paavohuhtala/demogine/.github/instructions/default.instructions.md

 - When presenting multiple options, describe the options to the user.
 Do not implement the options directly before asking for confirmation.
 - Do not create example files, unless explicitly requested.
 - This project doesn't have any external users, so breaking changes are acceptable.
 You can usually change the API without having to maintain backward compatibility.
+- Do not try to run (`cargo run`) the application, because it's a graphical application you can't see or interact with.